MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 Select **View details** to review the SSL certificate expiry details for each website.

+## Site health

+The **Site health** section includes tabs to view results of deep or quick scans:

+### Deep scan

+The [deep scan](../security/security-scan.md) feature is designed to strengthen your site's resilience by detecting and addressing vulnerabilities, protecting it from potential threats, and ensuring a secure online environment for users.

+The dashboard offers a summary of:

+- The count of sites within the tenant that were scanned and the count that weren't scanned.
+- Site-specific details, including the scan status, scan score (number of passed/failed checks), if the scan completed, a view of the scan results, and an option to initiate the scan.

+Select **view** from the scan results column to open the summary report.
+The summary report includes a list of failed checks and corresponding alerts with descriptions of how to fix the alerts.
+You can optionally download the report as a PDF.
+Report summaries for security scan are only supported in English-US language.

-## Quick scan
+### Quick scan

-Quick scan gives you a summary of the websites in your organization related to security status.
+The quick scan tab gives you a summary of the websites in your organization related to security status.
 The security status of a website is determined based on certain security checks that are run for each website.
 For more information, go to [Security site checker](../security/site-checker-security.md).

 The security health is calculated by looking at various configuration parameters and identifying common issues.
 These checks aren't exhaustive and we recommend you continue following website security best practices.